 Cabbage Leaf Preparation

 - Clean the head of a cabbage.
 Gently pull off about 12 to 15 of the largest leaves of cabbage.

-- In a mixing bowl combine meat, onion, green pepper, rice, crackers, salt, pepper, and egg and 1/4 of the tomato sauce.
+- In a mixing bowl, combine ground beef, onion, green pepper, rice, crackers, salt, pepper, egg, and 1/4 of the tomato sauce.

 - 1/2 teaspoon of crushed red pepper flakes

 Hungry!!
 This looks tasty ?
 Is an egg a must though for the ingredients?
 Can’t replace it with something?
 Eggs gives me pimples ??

 You could use 3 tablespoons of flax seed combined with 1 tablespoon of water.
 You should use something to bind everything together.

 I used to buy a frozen version of these when I was in college.
 Happy to make them at home now!